BikramanZac/Motion-Synthesizer-Project-/README.md

 <b> We are group of Electronics & Computer Engineering students of Camosun College.
 Our team consisted of Bikramjit Singh, Amandeep Singh, and Zachary Legg.
 We were all part of all the important decisons and planning in this project.

-<b> We are always interested to learn about new tecchnologies.
+<b> We are always interested to learn about new technologies.

 <b> For any further questions or discussions regarding the project, feel free to reach us
   at:

   bikramanzac@gmail.com